Textile Society History

-The Society’s Honorary President, Mary Schoeser, has compiled a history of the first 25 years of the Textile Society.
+Mary Schoeser, Honorary President of the Textile Society from 2007 to 2022, has compiled a history of the first 25 years of the Textile Society.
 The first press release of the Textile Society records that it was launched on 8 May 1982 at a conference held at the Whitworth Art Gallery in Manchester.
 It goes on to note:

 The broad scope of the society is reflected in the group of people who have brought about its formation – practising textile designers and artists, staff from museums, private collectors, conservators, students of textiles and teachers from art colleges, polytechnics and universities.